 Administration and governance at institutional level

-Schools that are not grouped in comprehensive institutes, i.e. upper secondary schools, gain autonomy if the number of students enrolled is likely to remain constant for five years and ranging from 500 to 900 students.
+Upper secondary schools gain autonomy if the number of students enrolled is likely to remain constant for five years and ranging from 500 to 900 students.

-However, central regulations establish that schools with less than 600 pupils (400 in schools in rural areas, small islands and areas with linguistic specificity) cannot have their own school manager.
-Instead, they have the school managers of other autonomous schools that reach the minimum number of pupils required (art.
-4.69 of law 183/2011).
+However, central regulations establish that a school with less than 600 pupils (400 if located in rural areas, small islands, and areas with linguistic specificity) cannot have its own school manager.
+Instead, it has the school manager of another autonomous school that reaches the minimum number of pupils required (law 183/2011).

-Each school draws up its own plan called ‘Three-year educational offer plan’ (Piano triennale dell'offerta formativa - PTOF) which is the basic document setting out the cultural and planning identity of the school.
-The PTOF must be consistent with the general and educational objectives set at national level and, at the same time, it must reflect cultural, social and economic requirements at local level.
+Each school draws up its own educational plan called ‘Three-year educational offer plan’ (Piano triennale dell'offerta formativa - PTOF), which is the document that sets out the cultural and planning identity of the school and makes explicit its curricular, extracurricular, educational and organisational planning.
+The PTOF must be consistent with the general and educational objectives set at national level for each type of study path and, at the same time, it must reflect the needs of the local cultural, social and economic environment.

-According to their teaching and organisation autonomy, schools can adopt the flexibility required to adapt the curriculum and teaching paths to pupils' specific learning needs.
-For example, they can opt for a flexible organisation of the total and/or single subjects teaching time, or adopt teaching units (lessons) not corresponding to teaching hours, they can organise activities for groups of pupils of different classes.
-Finally, they can widen their offer with optional subjects and activities chosen taking into account the cultural, social and economic context.
+Teaching and organisation autonomy allows schools to flexibly adapt the curriculum and teaching paths to the specific learning patterns of pupils.
+For example, schools can flexibly organise the overall timetable and the timetables of individual subjects, adopt a teaching unit different from the hourly unit or they can organise activities for groups of pupils of different classes.
+Finally, they can widen their educational offer with optional subjects and activities based on the needs of the local cultural, social, and economic context.

-Schools can promote networks for teaching and research purposes, purchase of goods and services, temporary exchange of teachers.
-Furthermore, schools, individually or through a network, can draw up agreements with public or private universities, organisations, associations or agencies as well as special arrangements with voluntary associations and organisations of the private social sector.
+Schools may promote networks for educational and research activities, purchase of goods and services, as well as temporary exchange of teachers.
+In addition, individually or networked, they may enter into agreements with public or private universities, organisations, associations or agencies operating in their area and agreements with voluntary and private social associations.

-Schools have administrative and accountancy autonomy, except for what concerns the school staff that falls under the responsibility of the Ministry of education and merit.
+Autonomous schools have administrative and accounting functions, except for what concerns the school staff, which are the responsibility of the Ministry of education and merit.